Imaginary-Horizons-Productions/RnS-VG-Homage-Set/README.md

 ### Heavy Lightshield
 Your max HP is reduced by 1.
-When you use your Defensive, gain [GRANITESKIN].
+Every 15 seconds, gain [GRANITESKIN].
 Starts battle on cooldown.
 This item's cooldown is set to 15 seconds when you are shielded or take damage.

 ### Omega Buster